August 17th, 2021

 A randomly selected subset or all of the problems will be graded for each assignment.

-This will be a time limited programming assignment, turned in via Git and graded primarily on working functionality.
+For in-person instruction the final will be a close book pencil and paper examination at the time specified by the university.
+For remote instruction this will be a time limited programming assignment, turned in via Git and graded primarily on working functionality.

 Class participation credit can be earned in a number of ways: